JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-native-artifacts.md

 </tab>
 </tabs>

-The registered Gradle task is `assembleMyfatframeFatFramework` that assembles all types of registered "myfatframe" FatFramework.
+The registered Gradle task is `assembleMyfatframeFatFramework` that assembles all types of registered "myfatframe" fat framework.

 > If for some reason the new DSL doesn't work for you, try [the previous approach](multiplatform-build-native-binaries.md#build-universal-frameworks)
 > to build fat frameworks.